isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Limited X

-_Some weapons may only be fired a number of times before they run out of ammunition._
+_Some weapons may only be fired a number of times before they run out of ammunition_.

 A weapon with Limited uses is denoted by an L with a number by it.

 The number is the number of times that weapon can be used for a Shooting action in a game.
 After that it cannot be used again.

-### Penetrative (P)
+### Penetrative - P

-_Some weapons are able to penetrate armour much thicker than they would otherwise be effective against by careful application of force or particularly accurate shots, such as shaped charge explosions or anti-materiel rifles._
+_Some weapons are able to penetrate armour much thicker than they would otherwise be effective against by careful application of force or particularly accurate shots, such as shaped charge explosions or anti-materiel rifles_.

 Penetrative weapons always do damage to targets on a damage roll of 6.